flukejones/DIYDoom/tutorial/README.md

 Now let’s run this!
 Wow! lots of cool number, but are they correct?
 Let’s check!
 let’s see if slade can help us here again.

-We can locate the map in the slade menu and look at the lumps details, let’s compare numbers.
+We can locate the map in the slade menu and look at the lump’s details, let’s compare numbers.
 ![Vertex](../img/vertex.PNG)

 Looks good!